 A few days ago, I was confused about whether or not to rent an apartment or to live with my parents.
-Then I went on to post a question on Quora (as you do in these situations apparently) to see what random people thought about my situation.
+Then I went on to post a question on Quora (as you do in these situations apparently) to see what random strangers thought about my situation.
 Should I rent an apartment or stay at home?

-One lady, in particular, gave me a rather eye-opening answer: She said, if you stay at home, you’ll have to deal with family drama every day.
+One lady, in particular, gave me a rather eye-opening answer: She said, “If you stay at home, you’ll have to deal with family drama every day.
 But if you rent, you’ll also have to work long hours every day to afford the rent.
-So you’ll just be exchanging one hell for another.
+So you’ll just be exchanging one hell for another.“

 Would you look at that?
 Isn’t that just so true about so many situations in life?

 I was lucky enough to be able to go to the United States a few months ago, and I know a lot of my fellow Africans would see that as a dream come true.
 But the weirdest thing happened while I was there: I started hating the place.
 I hated America (Sorry America).